 Sustainable Waste Management: Kettering Electric Stablings

-Construction, demolition and refurbishment accounts for around 100 million tonnes of waste in the UK each year, according to BRE.
+Construction, demolition and refurbishment accounts for around 100 million tonnes of waste in the UK each year, according to the BRE (Building Research Establishment).
 When the team working on the electrification of the Midland Main Line found that they had to remove 26,000 tonnes of material from a site in Kettering before construction could begin, they took a more sustainable approach to waste management.
 As a result, they diverted 100% of waste from landfill and saved money.

 Benefits at a Glance: